Keto Raspberry Crumble

 Others looking for “Keto Raspberry Crumble” also liked:

-plate of raspberry crumble and baking dish This is an easy low carb dessert recipe you can make with any berries you have on hand, but I especially like it with raspberries.
-Keto raspberry crumble is combines a juicy raspberry syrup with a buttery crumb topping.
-It is a low carb dessert you can make when berries are in season or for the holidays as an easy keto dessert recipe you can share. scooping up a bite of dessert
+plate of raspberry crumble and baking dish I love making this with whatever berries I have on hand, but raspberries are my favorite.
+The juicy berry layer pairs perfectly with the buttery crumb topping.
+It’s perfect when berries are in season or as an easy keto dessert for the holidays. scooping up a bite of dessert

 The Thickener

-The thickener use to thicken up the raspberry syrup layer is xanthan gum.
-If you don’t have xanthan gum, arrowroot powder makes a fine agent to thicken any keto liquid.
+The thickener I use for the raspberry layer is xanthan gum.
+If you don’t have it, arrowroot powder works great too.

 Food Processor

-crumble topping ingredients in a food processor In this low carb dessert recipe, I use a food processor to make the crumble topping.
-The food processor I recommend is by Cuisinart.
-If you don’t have a food processor, you can still make the crumble topping.
-Just use a blender instead.
+crumble topping ingredients in a food processor I use a food processor for the crumble topping.
+My favorite is by Cuisinart.
+No food processor?
+A blender works too.
 As an Amazon Associate, I earn from qualifying purchases

-three scoops of ice cream with raspberry crumble This recipe for keto raspberry crumble is delicious on it’s own but it is amazing when paired with keto vanilla ice cream and homemade whipped cream.
+three scoops of ice cream with raspberry crumble This is delicious on its own, but I love it with low carb vanilla ice cream and homemade whipped cream.

 About the Author